An Itinerary For Backpacking Belize – Where To Visit and What To Do

-Belize was an amazing country to travel around and we could have easily spent more than 2 weeks!
+Belize is an amazing country to travel offering plenty of adventurous opportunities.
+We could have easily spent more than 2 weeks that we did!
 Travelling around is super easy and basically everyone speaks english.
 With beautiful national parks and nature reserves, amazing reefs and marine life, and a culture rich in Maya history, Belize is a destination you will not want to miss!

-Transportation around Belize is very straight forward.
-Travelling between towns is easily done by taking the local busses often referred to as the chicken bus by travellers.
+Transportation around Belize is very easy and straight forward.
+Travelling between towns is easily done by taking the local busses often referred to as the chicken bus.
+We highly recommend you use the chicken bus as it is the cheapest option and gets you feeling like a local!
 Here is the link to the bus schedule all around the country ->

 We would advise still asking someone from your hostel, guesthouse, hotel, etc just to confirm but we found it to be reliable.
 For transportation to and between the islands you have the water taxi.
-We recommend paying when you get there and not online as we found the prices in person are in BZD but observed online that they are in USD (ex. $18BZD on location vs $18USD online – which is 2x the cost).
+We recommend paying when you get there and not online as we found the prices in person to be cheaper.
 Depending on your budget, you can rent a golf cart to get around island or peninsula areas, but these cannot be taken on the main highways.
 We found a 4 seater golf cart for the day to be around $130BZD($65USD).
 You can also rent mopeds/scooters for around $100BZD($50USD) daily but companies will not let you take these into areas like Cockscomb Basin and Mountain Pine Ridge due to road conditions.
-You can rent a dirt bike for a similar price but you must have your motorcycle licence for this (but not for the moped/scooter).
+You can rent a dirt bike for a similar price but you must have your motorcycle licence for this.
 Also, there are car rental options.
 We also hitched a couple rides.
 People are often happy to help out and drop you off if they are driving past where you are heading.

 Through our experience, we found Belize to be super safe!
 We heard some negative things about Belize City so we avoided the area but other than that we found it to be great.
 The people are extremely kind and helpful.
 On two separate occasion, some locals driving by saw we were walking in a certain direction and stopped to offer us a ride down to/closer towards where we needed to be.
 We were not afraid at all walking around at night, but we also did not stray away from common areas after dark just as a general precaution we feel should be taken for all travel locations anyway.